R0GGER/public-iperf3-servers/README.md

 `-4, --version4` only use IPv4
 `-6, --version6` only use IPv6

-### Test date: 01-09-2022
-Do you want to add/remove an IP or HOST to this list?
-Please create a [new issue](https://github.com/R0GGER/public-iperf3-servers/issues).

-### Servers per continent
+## Servers per continent
 * [AFRICA](#africa)
 * [AMERICA](#america)
 * [ASIA](#asia)
 * [EUROPE](#europe)
 * [OCEANIA](#oceania)

+### Test date: 01-09-2022
+Do you want to add/remove an IP or HOST to this list?
+Please create a [new issue](https://github.com/R0GGER/public-iperf3-servers/issues).

 ### AFRICA